While hanging photos might seem like an easy, quick task; it can quickly turn into your worst nightmare.

 If you don’t want to spend money for the Picture Hanging Tool, you can also use a tape measure to do the exact same thing!

 - Place the top part of your tape measure to the wire, and pull.

 - Once you reach the maximum it will go, note the measurement from the top of the tape measure to the top of the frame.
 This is where your nail will go.

 Hanging Photos Using a Paper Template to Create a Gallery Wall

 Deciding on a location for one picture is fairly simple, but arranging several pieces in a single space can get a bit more complex.
-The simplest way is to use newspaper or scratch paper to create a template of each frame.
+The simplest way is to use newspaper or scratch paper to create a template for each frame.

-If you’d rather watch a video instead of step by step instructions, check out City’s video.
+If you’d rather watch a video instead of step-by-step instructions, check out City’s video.

 - Place your frame on top of the scratch paper or newspaper.

 - Using a pen or pencil, trace the frame label it.

 - Mark where the frame hangs from (ie. saw tooth hanger, wire, etc) and mark an arrow to indicate whether the art is vertical or horizontal